Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     <pre><code>email: <a href="mailto:first.last@example.com">first.last@example.com</a>
     Mobile: <a href="tel:+43yyy">+43yyy</a></code></pre>
 ## 17.19.
 Is there a roadmap for future versions?
-There is no binding roadmap for future versions, although I maintain a list of ideas in the 'Contribution opportunities' chapter of '.\docs\CONTRIBUTING'.
+There is no binding roadmap for future versions, although we maintain a list of ideas in the 'Contribution opportunities' chapter of '.\docs\CONTRIBUTING'.

 Fixing issues has priority over new features, of course.
 ## 17.20.
 How to deploy signatures for "Send As", "Send On Behalf" etc.?